Towards Open-World Recommendation with Knowledge Augmentation from Large Language Models: Introduction

 In particular, two types of information from the external world are especially useful for recommendation, which we refer to as \textit{open-world knowledge} for recommendation --- the \textit{reasoning knowledge} on in-depth user preferences which is inferred from user behaviors and profiles, and the \textit{factual knowledge} on items that can be directly obtained from the web.
 On the one hand, the reasoning knowledge inferred from the user behavior history enables a more comprehensive understanding of the users, and is critical for better recommendation performance.
 Deducing the underlying preferences and motives that drive user behaviors can help us gain deeper insights and clues about the users.
 A person's personality, occupation, intentions, preferences, and tastes could be reflected in their behavior history.
 This preference reasoning can even integrate seasonal factors (\eg, holiday-themed movie preferences during Christmas) or external events (\eg, an increased interest in health products during a pandemic) and provide human-like recommendations with clear evidence, which goes beyond identifying basic behavior patterns as in classical recommenders.
 On the other hand, the factual knowledge on items provides valuable common sense information about the candidate items and thereby improves the recommendation quality.
 Take movie recommendation as an example, the external world contains additional movie features such as \textit{plots, related reports, awards, critic reviews} that have not been included in the recommendation dataset, which expands the original data and is beneficial to the recommendation task.

 Several existing studies attempt to complement the closed recommender systems with additional information by knowledge graphs~\cite{guo2020survey,wang2019knowledge} or multi-domain learning~\cite{star,guo2023disentangled}.
 However, constructing comprehensive and accurate knowledge graphs or multi-domain datasets requires considerable extra human effort, and the accessible knowledge remains limited.
 Moreover, they only focus on extracting the factual knowledge from the external world, and overlook the reasoning knowledge on user preferences~\cite{guo2020survey}.
+For instance, knowledge graphs used in RS usually focus on complement knowledge for items and rarely consider users~\cite{guo2020survey,wang2019knowledge,wang2019multi} since the user-side knowledge is highly dynamic and challenging to capture within a fixed knowledge graph.

 Recent rapid developments in large language models (LLMs) have revolutionized the learning paradigm of various research fields and show great potential in bridging the gap between classical recommenders and open-world knowledge \cite{zhao2023survey}.
 With the immense scale of the model and the corpus size, these large pretrained language models like GPT-4 \cite{gpt4}, LLaMA \cite{llama} have shown remarkable capabilities, such as problem solving, logical reasoning, creative writing~\cite{bubeck2023sparks}.
 Learning from an extensive corpus of internet texts, LLMs have encoded a vast array of world knowledge --- from basic factual information to complex societal norms and logical structures \cite{bubeck2023sparks}.
 As a result, LLMs can perform basic logical reasoning that aligns with known facts and relationships \cite{wei2022chain,zhou2023leasttomost}.